phauer/svg-buddy/README.md

 ## Reliable Embedding

 The font embedding should always work as `svg-font-embedding` relies on a properly parsed DOM instead of string replacement in the SVG.
 So it doesn't matter how the `<def>` tag exactly looks like (normal, empty, missing, with whitespace between the attributes).
-This is also ensured with several tests using real-world SVGs from different editors like Inkscape or Draw.io.
+This is also ensured with several tests using real-world SVGs from different editors like:

+ - Inkscape
+ - Draw.io
+ - yEd

+ Moreover, `svg-font-embedding` won't destroy the SVG.

 ## Optimizations